fransakeson/NodeVent/README.md

 # NodeVent
-Control ventilation using a NodeMCU
+Control ventilation using a NodeMCU/ESP8266

 Todo:
 - HW schema